JolifantoBambla/vk/README.md

 If you absolutely have to work with a specific version and it seems like a bug fix just won't come for that version, feel free to open an issue in the GitHub repository.

+#### Migrating from 2.x.x-<1.2.x> to 3.x.x-<x.x.x>
+Handle types are wrapped in version 3.0.0-1.2.198 and above.
+Should you have used raw handles returned by `vk` functions with functions from other packages (e.g. for window surface creation), you have to unwrap them by calling `vk:raw-handle`.

+Functions that query a device and return a struct (class) instance that has a `pNext` member (`next` slot) have an additional optional argument of that struct (class) type to allow querying extension-specific information via this `pNext` member.
+In some cases these new optional arguments might not have been added to the end of a function's lambda list from previous versions.

 ### CL dependencies
 * `alexandria`